TransformativeRoboticsLab/FDE-Metamaterials/README.md

 ## Overview

 This project implements optimization techniques for designing metamaterial structures with custom properties.
+Specifically it is configured for use with a viscous thread printing (VTP) fabrication process.

 It uses finite element analysis, gradient-based optimization, and various constraints to design microstructures that achieve target mechanical behaviors.

 ## Key Features